prajeeshag/S2S/viz/README.md

 ## NOTE
 - Refer the `S2S-visualization-catalog.pdf` for the figures
 - The below numbering for each item are the same figure numbers from the slides
-- :heavy_check_mark: done but not finalized
+- :heavy_check_mark: means done but not finalized
-- :white_check_mark: finalized
+- :white_check_mark: means finalized

 # Visualization catalog
 ## Temperature [Refer Slide-1]